debugme/angular-prints/readme.md

 A simple AngularJS shopping cart application that provides a responsive user experience on iPhone, iPad and Mac Book Pro.

-1. Run the application as a node application e.g. npm install;node web.js
+1. Run the application as a node application e.g. npm install; npm start

 2. Load a browser to connect to the server you just started e.g. http://localhost:5000